 8 ways to save money on software

-In this article we list a collection of eight open source programs which could potentially save you hundreds of pounds.
+In this article we list a collection of eight open source programs which could help you save money on software.
 But what is open source you ask…read on…

-An open source product (usually a piece of programming) is the result of a project that has been contributed to by a collection of volunteers.
+An open source product (usually a piece of programming) is the result of a project contributed to by a collection of volunteers.
 These volunteers are often spread around the globe and collaborate online.
-Each contributor works on a section of the project, once the product is complete it is available freely for anyone to use and, in most cases, modify.
+Each contributor works on a section of the project.
+Once the product is complete it is available freely for anyone to use and, in most cases, change.

 “The basic idea behind open source is very simple: When programmers can read, redistribute, and modify the source code for a piece of software, the software evolves.
 People improve it, people adapt it, and people fix bugs.
 This can happen at a speed that, if one is used to the slow pace of conventional software development, seems astonishing.”